idibau/cs2bim/README.md

 The configuration has different sections/topics:

 - postgis configuration: Connection to the database with the cadastral data.
-- DTM configuration: Connection to the service that provides terrain data.
+- stac configuration: Connection to the service that provides terrain data.
 - tin configuration: Configurations for the creation and treatment of tins.
 - ifc configuration: Configurations of the resulting ifc file.